blenderbox/html-boilerplate/README.md

 *    Do not use in-line JavaScript and never use in-line CSS.
 *    Keep scripts at the bottom of the page and CSS links in the head of the page to help with page load performance.
 *    Do not use tables when you can avoid it, and most likely, you can avoid it.
-*    Only use ids when there is only one element on the page that needs style — otherwise use a class.
 *    Make sure all images have an alt attribute.

 ## 1.1    - CSS